danielshahaf/caste/README.md

 # Maturity

-Currently only two pastebins are known.
+Currently only three pastebins are known.
 I'll add more as I run into them in practice.

 # Etymology